NighilUnnikrishnan/Twitter_Scraping/README.md

 **streamlit -** It turns data scripts into shareable web apps using pythong without having the need to learn front-end development.

 Read more about streamlit here https://docs.streamlit.io/

+**Project Description:**

+In this project, we will be scraping data from twitter based on twitter handle name.
+We will scrape the following data.
+'Datetime','Tweet Id','Tweet URL', 'Tweet Content','User Name','Reply Count','Retweet Count','Tweet Language','Source', 'Like Count'